kjellalmgren/pingservices/pingservices-readme.md

 	# remove service
 	$ docker service rm pingservices_web

-So our goal is meet, we have a docker swarm cluster up and running on 4 node of RPi-3.
+So our goal is meet, we have a docker swarm cluster up and running on 4 nodes of RPi-3.
 If you still has RPi-2 machines Hypriot has a 32-bit arm7 OS with docker 17.05 ce.

 ## Docker-compose.yaml